 It is important to us that all children in the school are 'safe'.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
 Children should be allowed to take risks, but need to be taught how to recognise and avoid hazards.
 We aim to protect physical and psychological well-being of all children.
-(See Whole School Safeguarding Children Policy)
+(See Whole School Safeguarding Policy)

-At Poulton Lancelyn Primary, we understand that we are legally required to comply with certain welfare requirements as stated in the statutory Framework for Early Years Foundation Stage 2012.
-We understand that we are required to:
+At Poulton Lancelyn Primary, we comply with welfare requirements as stated in the statutory Framework for Early Years Foundation Stage 2012.
+We ensure that we: